boardfish/remote_record/app/lib/remote_record/readme.md

 ### Creating a remote reference

-To start using your remote record type, `include RemoteRecord`.
+To start using your remote record class, `include RemoteRecord`.
 Now, whenever you initialize an instance of your class, it'll be fetched.

 Calling `remote_record` in addition to this lets you set some options: